Umogi/link-manager/README.md

 - On startup, `links.txt` is loaded if it exists, allowing continuity across sessions.

 ## File Structure
-The links and tags are stored in links.txt in a human-readable format.
+The links and tags are stored in 'links.txt' in a human-readable format.
 Each link entry includes:

 - `ID`: The unique identifier for each link.
 - `URL`: The URL of the link.